 Booths have been divided into three parts.
-Polling places in Canning council area have been grouped as “east”.
-The remaining polling places in Melville council area have been split into “central” and “north-west”.
+Polling places in Melville council area have been split into “west” and “west central”, while those in the Canning and Gosnells council area have been split into “east” and “east central”.

-The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 56% in the east to 64.5% in the west.
+The Liberal Party won a majority of the two-party-preferred vote in all four areas, ranging from 53.1% in the east to 62.2% in the west.